 Feeding hungry neighbors is a vital part of the mission of the Lutheran Church of Our Saviour.

-And hundreds of area residents in need find help every month at the Our Saviour Community Ministries Pantry.
+Hundreds of area residents in need find help every month at the Our Saviour Community Ministries Pantry.

 Through donations of food and funds from the congregation, offset by individual gifts and food drives held by schools, churches and businesses – plus the work of LCOS volunteers who pack and distribute dozens of food boxes every week – the OSCM pantry lives its faith by making a difference in the lives of neighbors who have fallen on hard times.